alexbruens/a/content/post/2023-09-05-how-to-read-regression-tables/index.markdown

 ### Example Table 2: DeMeritt and Young (2013)

 The second table we will look at is from Jacqueline DeMeritt and Joseph Young's 2013 piece in *Conflict Management and Peace Science* titled "A political economy of human rights".
 This article examines the impact of oil and natural resource extraction on state-perpetrated human rights violations.
+[Link to article on SAGEJournals (restricted access)](https://doi.org/10.1177/0738894212473915), or a [PDF copy hosted on Jacqueline DeMeritt's website (free access)](https://jdemeritt.weebly.com/uploads/2/2/7/7/22771764/demyou_cmps_2013.pdf).

 ![Table 2 in DeMeritt and Young 2013](images/DeMerittYoung2013_Table2.png "DeMeritt and Young 2013: Table 2")